Default Value: 14

 Purging Procedures and Parameters

-The WFM ETL database script includes the following database-stored procedures used to enable purging of the ETL database:
+The WFM ETL database script includes database-stored procedures used to enable purging of the ETL database.
+This topic also includes Frequently asked questions about purging ETL database.

 When using the @MAX_PURGE_CHUNK parameter in the procedures described in the table above, be sure to carefully weight it to prevent overtaxing the database server if there are already millions of records that need purging.